How to remove graffiti

-Some people view graffiti as an art form, with some graffiti artist’s artwork in huge demand.
+Some people view graffiti as an art form, with some graffiti artists’ artwork in huge demand.
 Think of Banksy.
 Banksy’s Game Changer raised over £16m for the NHS when it was eventually sold for £16,758,000 at Christie’s 20th Century Art Evening Sale in London in March 2021.
-The price started at £1.6 million but soon shot up over 15 minutes of intense bidding with the artwork eventually selling for almost seven times its £2.5 million low estimate.
+The price started at £1.6 million but soon shot up after 15 minutes of intense bidding.
+This resulted in the artwork eventually selling for almost seven times its £2.5 million low estimate.

-However, not all graffiti is of this quality or in such demand and it is estimated that in the UK alone, councils and private businesses spend over £1 billion a year on graffiti removal from shopping centres, commercial businesses, public spaces, and transport hubs.
+However, not all graffiti is of this quality or in such demand.
+It is estimated that in the UK alone, councils and private businesses spend over £1 billion a year on graffiti removal.
+This includes shopping centres, commercial businesses, public spaces, and transport hubs.
 This is a huge cost to whoever eventually picks up the bill.

-If you have been the victim of unwanted graffiti, you have a couple of options; you can pay for a specialist company to remove the graffiti for you (which in some serious cases could be the only option) or you can use the correct materials and clean the affected area yourself.
+If you've been the victim of unwanted graffiti, you have a couple of options.
+You can pay for a specialist company to remove the graffiti for you.
+It's expensive, however, in some serious cases it could be the only option.
+Or, and this is the cheaper option, you can use the correct materials and clean the affected area yourself.

-One of our bestselling cleaning products is a specially formulated graffiti removal solvent by Tetrosyl.
-Despite being branded as graffiti removal, giving the impression it is for large scale problems, it is excellent at removing smaller ‘permanent’ marks from surfaces, caused by accident by items such as permanent marker pens, making it ideal around the home for removing those smaller mishaps.
-The full product name is Easy Spray Graffiti Remover, and it is an extremely powerful non-drip solvent created to remove unwanted graffiti marks from spray paint, marker pens, crayons, and ink from a variety of surfaces including wood, glass, masonry stainless steel and galvanised steel.
+One of our best-selling cleaning products is a specially formulated graffiti removal solvent by Tetrion.
+Despite being branded as graffiti removal, it is excellent at removing smaller ‘permanent’ marks from surfaces.
+Accidents caused items such as permanent marker pens, we've all been there!
+The full product name is Easy Spray Graffiti Remover.
+It's an extremely powerful non-drip solvent created to remove unwanted graffiti marks.
+Marks such as spray paint, marker pens, crayons, and ink from a variety of surfaces.
+Wood, glass, masonry stainless steel and galvanised steel are no match.

-Just a point to remember; graffiti is sometimes exceedingly difficult to remove and sometimes you will need more than just a solvent to get rid of the offending messages or artwork.
+Just one point to remember.
+Graffiti is sometimes exceedingly difficult to remove.
+Therefore, sometimes you will need more than just a solvent to get rid of the offending messages or artwork.
 Here are a few tips for how to remove graffiti from some different surface types.

 If the wood is not weathered, and is sealed with paint or a varnish, apply our graffiti remover and wipe the surface down with a clean cloth.
 If wood is weathered, do not apply chemicals as it can drive the graffiti paint deeper into the wood making the problem worse.
 In both cases, if the graffiti remains, a pressure washer should help remove it.

-Graffiti is tougher to remove from uneven masonry surfaces which can be more porous than steel or plastic, and the paint may have been driven further into the material.
+Graffiti is tougher to remove from uneven masonry surfaces which can be more porous than steel or plastic.
+As a result, paint may be driven further into the material.
 We recommend using our graffiti remover and scrubbing the surface.
-If graffiti remains, use a 3000psi pressure washer (do not use a narrow tip as it will etch the masonry surface leaving an outline of the graffiti).
+If graffiti remains, use a 3000psi pressure washer (don't use a narrow tip.
+It might etch the masonry surface leaving an outline of the graffiti).